andrewpareles/scope-tailwind/README.md

 }
 ```

-We don't have much logic for our classNames, so this works for us.
+We typically don't have complex className logic in our projects, and can fit everything into `className=` tags, so this works for us.

 ## Details